25 Content Marketing Tips for Beginners: Where to Focus First

 The biggest rookie mistake is trying to appeal to everyone.
 Narrow your focus, deliver value, and build trust.
 That's how you turn casual visitors into loyal fans.

 Thirty years ago, I unknowingly entered the content marketing business by building websites for businesses.
-I realized that the content the companies were providing me to include on their websites was not effectively "selling" or "converting" visitors.
+I realized that the content the companies were giving me to include on their websites was not effectively "selling" or "converting" the visitor.

 You can't just create content for the sake of creating it.
 You have to take a step back and ask three very important questions: What are you trying to accomplish?
 Who are you trying to reach?
 And what type of content are you going to create?